Discussion and E-mail Lists can also keep you informed about developments in public health.

 A daily compilation of news from mainstream media sources around the world, focusing on environmental health, including climate impacts, contamination, sewage infrastructure, water availability and bird flu.
 (Environmental Health Sciences)

 The latest news from the IOM, including information about new reports, activities, meetings, and other noteworthy events.
-(Institute of Medicine (IOM))
+(National Institute of Medicine (IOM))

 Ongoing, publicly-available collection of news stories about public health issues facing communities across the nation.
 News clips are searchable by state or in the following subject areas: budget cuts, County Health Rankings, H1N1, good news and more.
 (National Association of County and City Health Officials (NACCHO))